codecrafters-io/build-your-own-redis/stage_descriptions/streams-11-bs1.md

 "1526985054079-0"
 ```

-If the entry is added within the `1000` milliseconds, the first client's `XREAD` command will immediately unblock and respond with the new entry:
+If the entry is added within `1000` milliseconds, the first client's `XREAD` command will immediately unblock and respond with the new entry:

 ```bash
 1) 1) "some_key"